karunendumishra/remix-project/apps/remix-ide/embark/README.md

 `readOnly` does not let Remix update the contents on the local filesystem.
  - Default: `false`

-`remixIde` specifies the URL that the Remix IDE will be served from.
+`remixIde` specifies the URL that the XIDE will be served from.
 If this is a `localhost` URL, the plugin creates a server that is responsible for listening on this URL.
  - Default: `(see above)`

-If it is preferred to connect to the public Remix IDE at https://remix.ethereum.org, set the `remixIde` config to:
+If it is preferred to connect to the public XIDE at https://remix.ethereum.org, set the `remixIde` config to:
 ```
 "remixIde": {
   "protocol": "https",